sherfert/GTR/README.md

 Reducing PY files
 =================
 1. Navigate to the folder 'gtr'
 2. Run './python-loop.sh'.
-This creates JSON files with information for each algoritm in 'gtr/tree-reducer/input/python'
+This creates JSON files with information for each algoritm in 'gtr/tree-reducer/input/python'.
+This will take up to a couple of hours.
 3. To gather statistics, run 'node createPyStats.js'.
 They will be placed in 'gtr/tree-reducer/input/python/stats'